Total Liabilities: Definition & Calculation

 Types of Liabilities

-As mentioned above, liabilities can get split into short-term, long-term, and other liabilities, which are found on income statements and balance sheets.
-Here are some of the most common types that you could find in the broad categories.
+As mentioned above, liabilities are divided into short-term, long-term, and other liabilities, and are reported in a company’s financial statements.
+Here are some of the most common examples of different types of liabilities.

 Short-Term Liabilities

-These are commonly referred to as current liabilities and they are always due within one year.
+These are commonly referred to as current liabilities and are due within one year.
 Some of the most common include rent, accounts payable, and payroll expenses.

 Long-Term Liabilities

-Long-term liabilities are also known as non-current liabilities and they are any debts or non-debt financial obligations that are due in more than one year.
-Typically, some of the most common can include pension obligations, deferred tax liabilities, loans, and debentures.
+Long-term liabilities are also known as non-current liabilities and are any debts or non-debt financial obligations that are due in more than one year.
+Typically, some of the most common can include bonds, notes payable, pension obligations, and other deferred tax liabilities, and debentures

 Other Liabilities